Events & Programs

 Register in advance for this meeting, register on Zoom here.
 After registering, you will receive a confirmation email containing information about joining the meeting.
 For questions, please email firstname.lastname@example.org

-Three Polish survivors of WWII will share the stories of their experiences as refugees, and that of other Polish immigrants to Minnesota.
-In conjunction with the photo exhibition, “An Interrupted Childhood” shown at Landmark Center and at the Minnesota State Capitol, join us and learn the stories of Magdalena, Walter, and Anatol, histories that shed light on the forgotten children of WWII.
+The stories of three Polish survivors of WWII will be shared – oral histories of their experiences as refugees, and that of other Polish immigrants to Minnesota.
+In conjunction with the photo exhibition, “An Interrupted Childhood” shown at Landmark Center and at the Minnesota State Capitol, join us and learn the stories of Magdalena, Walter, and Anatol, shared histories that shed light on the forgotten children of WWII.
+Adam Han-Gorski will be the survivor in attendance at this program.

 This is part one of a two part presentation, the second part will be on April 6, 2023, also on Zoom.
 Please join us for one or both parts of this very important program.